mbbatukan/mbbatukan.github.io/_sources/index.md

 ```

 ## Projects
-Data science projects that I have worked on.
+Data science and engineering projects that I am currently working on or have worked on in the past.

 ```{toctree}
 :maxdepth: 2